9 Star Wars Books Every Fan Needs to Read

 To make matters worse, there’s a confusing issue of provenance and continuity where the books are concerned—it's far more baffling than the movie order.
 Prior to Disney’s acquisition of Lucasfilm, many of the Star Wars novels and comic books constituted what was known as the “Expanded Universe.”
 These were stories that took place outside and around the various movies, but were still considered at least debatably canonical.
 When Disney took over, executives had a plan to streamline and clarify the (numerous) continuities that had cropped up over the years, and so they stripped canonical status from many of the previously published books.

 If you’re a Star Wars fan who wants to dip your toes (or take a deep dive) into the franchise’s many, many prose excursions… where do you even start?
-Not to worry, we’ve assembled seven of the very best and most essential Star Wars books—some in-continuity, some outside of it—that every fan should read.
+Not to worry, we’ve assembled some of the very best and most essential Star Wars books—some in-continuity, some outside of it—that every fan should read.

 Timothy Zahn books